 The benefits of globalisation

 - Overcome talent shortages.
-Instead of competing for a small pool of local talent, tap into a global marketplace to reach and recruit a greater selection of employees that can be more qualified and diverse.
+Instead of competing for a small pool of local talent, tap into a global marketplace to reach and recruit from a greater selection of employees that can be more qualified and diverse.

-Edge technology that is transforming globalisation
+The technology transforming globalisation

 1. Robotic process automation (RPA)